FedericoPonzi/Horust/DOCUMENTATION.md

 ## Service configuration
 This section describes all the possible options you can put in a service.toml file.
 You should create one different service.toml for each command you want to run.
 A part from the `user` parameter, everything should work even with an unprivileged user.

 ### Service templating
 Services can, but not have to, be templated.
-Currently templating works only via environment variables.
-Templating engine uses similar mechanism to popular jinja2 engine.
+Currently, this feature works only via environment variables.
+The templating engine uses [bash expansion mechanism](https://docs.rs/shellexpand/2.1.0/shellexpand/).
+Each part of the service configuration can be used in tandem with the templating.
+Additionally, multiple variables can be safely used if needed.
+The engine does not support processing the shell queries, for example `$(cat /proc/config.gz)` will not be processed and will be used on face value.

-Before loading the service file, Horust will internally search and replace every value with environment variable if it exist.
-First template example can be found in the example service.
-In this case, `{{ ... }}` block is replaced by environment's `USER` variable.
-You can use any variable your system provides or you also can set those before running Horust.
+Before loading the service file, Horust will internally search and replace every value with environment variable if it exists.
+In this case, the `${USER}` block is replaced by the environment's `USER` variable.
+Alternatively `$USER` without braces is also accepted, although heavily discouraged.
+Variable names must follow rules of the operating system, which means that, in case of bash, variables are case-sensitive, and usage of special characters is somewhat restricted.
+You can use any variable your system provides, or you also can set and/or export those before running Horust.

+Below are some simple strings that will be properly templated.
+Simple feature usage in configuration is showcased in the provided sample service.

 ```
 ...
-user = ${USER}
+user = "${USER}"
+stderr = "${HOME}${HORUST_LOGDIR}/stderr"
 ...
 ```